 - A well-rested child with strong independent sleep skills will best adapt to the time change.

-- If you do find that your child is affected by the time change do your best to get back to your normal schedule.
+- If you find that your child is affected by the time change, do your best to get back to your normal schedule.
 Get out of the house in the morning to get your child active and offer relaxing activities in the afternoon.

-- For adults, we typically lose an hour of sleep with spring forward (boo!), but for kids, as long as you are protecting their sleep environment, they hopefully are able to keep the same overnight hours of sleep with the later wake-up.
+- For adults, we typically lose an hour of sleep with spring forward (boo!), but for kids, as long as you are protecting their sleep environment, they hopefully can keep the same overnight hours of sleep with the later wake-up.

 - Babies are way more sensitive to sleep than toddlers, so don’t try and overstretch your baby.
-It’s usually a good idea to look at both the clock, sleepy cues from your baby and waketimes when deciding when to put down your baby for her naps.
+It’s usually a good idea to look at both the clock, sleepy cues from your baby, and waketimes when deciding when to put down your baby (to prevent short naps).

-So who’s ready to take the leap?
+So who’s ready to leap?
 What do you do to prepare to adjust to daylight saving time?
-I typically take the “do nothing” approach and it works out OK for my girls.
-Hope you have the same success if you are going to try!
+I typically take the “do nothing” approach, and it works out OK for my girls.
+I hope you have the same success if you are going to try!